vitorhmf/loyalty-program/README.md

 From the clustering of this customer base, the marketing team can carry out much more assertive actions, seeking, for example, to retain Insider customers or development campaigns so that customers from the pre-insiders cluster develop their purchases and become part of the special group.

 ### 9.2.
 Next Steps

+* Do tests with the embedding spaces in multiple dimensions.

 [Back to the top](https://github.com/vitorhmf/loyalty-program#2-methodology)